 Colton - LaCrosse is a very small town located in the state of Washington.
-With a population of 2,126 people and just one neighborhood, Colton - LaCrosse is the 214th largest community in Washington.
-Colton - LaCrosse has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,132 people and just one neighborhood, Colton - LaCrosse is the 214th largest community in Washington.
+Much of the housing stock in Colton - LaCrosse was built prior to World War II, making it one of the older and more historic towns in the country.

-Colton - LaCrosse is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Colton - LaCrosse is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Colton - LaCrosse is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Colton - LaCrosse who work in management occupations (26.29%), office and administrative support (9.71%), and healthcare (7.50%).

 Also of interest is that Colton - LaCrosse has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Colton - LaCrosse is a great place for families with children to consider.
-First of all, many other families with children live here, making Colton - LaCrosse a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Colton - LaCrosse has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Colton - LaCrosse is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Colton - LaCrosse’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The education level of Colton - LaCrosse citizens is very high relative to the national average among all cities (21.84%): 36.10% of adults in Colton - LaCrosse have a bachelor's degree or even advanced degree.